-Fall 2012 EC Scholars Seminar
+Fall 2013 EC Scholars Courses

-Spring 2013 EC Scholars Seminar
+Spring 2014 EC Scholars Courses

-HNRS 3100: EC Scholars Research Internship
+HNRS 3100.001: EC Scholars Research Internship

 Seminar Description: The EC Scholars Research Internship course is a supervised community-based research internship that requires at least thirty hours of research responsibilities.
 EC Scholars join a research team with a faculty member and a graduate student who are working on an approved community-based research and community-engaged scholarship project through the Faculty Engagement and Outreach Scholars Academy.
 EC Scholars participate in tasks that include, but are not limited to, traveling to community research sites to conduct interviews, collecting data, synthesizing findings, making conclusions, designing recommendations and creating an oral presentation for a student and faculty group.